microsoft/dstoolkit-time-series-forecasting/docs/testing_changes_to_TSFA.md

 Finally, some practical considerations for developing your unit tests:

 - Prioritize testing critical components.
-In TSFF, this means model and feature engineering orchestrators as well as evaluators.
+In TSFA, this means model and feature engineering orchestrators as well as evaluators.
 - If a piece of code is getting too complex to write a self-contained test for, think about refactoring it into smaller, more modular components.
 - You don't need to unit test everything, but strive for solid test coverage.
 - Remember that tests also need to be updated and maintained as the code base evolves.